iotaledger/iota-wiki/docs/maintain/iota-core/1.0/docs/how_tos/validator_setup.md

 You should run this until the BIC changes from `None` to `Some(0)`, then copy the `Output Id`.

-### 4. Transition the Account
+### 4. Transition the Implicit Account to a Full Account

-You can transition your account by running the following command:
+You need to transition your implicit account to a full account to be able to become a validator by running the following
+command:

 ```bash
 implicit-account-transition {Output Id}